cloned67/tiny3d/README.md

 Current Status
 --------------

+Added libfont.a with support for fonts based in bitmaps arrays of characters

-It works with two samples: spheres3D and sprites2D
+It works with four samples: spheres3D, sprites2D, surfaces and fonts